cloudfoundry-incubator/natbeat/README.md

 // do your thing....

-// signal the heartbeater to unregister and exit once you are done process.Signal(os.Kill) err := <-process.Wait()
+// signal the heartbeater with `os.Interrupt` to unregister and exit once you are done process.Signal(os.Interrupt) err := <-process.Wait()

+// alternatively, signal with `os.Kill` to stop heartbeating immediately without unregistering process.Signal(os.Kill) err := <-process.Wait()
 ```